valohai/docs/source/topic-guides/valohai-utils/index.rst

 Valohai-utils Python Toolkit
 ============================

 One of the Valohai core design principles is to be an unopinionated agnostic platform.
-The user is not forced to use any specific programming language, framework or SDK.
+The user is not required to use any specific programming language, framework or SDK.

 That said, Valohai offers a Python utility library called